visualon-inc/visualon-html5-demos/README.md

 The VisualOn HTML5+ Player evaluation SDK is provided upon request.
 Please [**CLICK HERE**](https://www.visualon.com/index.php/contact) to contact us to request an SDK or communicate directly with us.

 ## Prerequisite
-Please refer to Tools/setuphttpserver/Win32/README.txt or Tools/setuphttpserver/MacOS/README.md to check how to setup an HTTP server and run the player demo.
+Please refer to Tools/setuphttpserver/Win32/README.txt or Tools/setuphttpserver/MacOS/README.md to check how to setup a HTTP server and run the player demo.

+If your server tops on MacOS or Linux, you need change the permission of code files by command "sudo chmod +x files".

 ## Quick start for developers